Keep baking all summer long with these summer baking tips and favorite summer desserts!

 Frostings and heat generally don’t mix well.
 If you’ve made a cake or a batch of cupcakes that are frosted, try keeping them in the refrigerator until it’s time to serve them.
 Then you can bring them to room temperature before serving.
 Of course, refrigerating these kinds of desserts isn’t a bad idea year-round, especially if the dessert won’t be eaten within a day or two.
 Just be sure cakes are wrapped well or in an airtight container because they can tend to become dry in the refrigerator.

 8. Make no-bake recipes

 If you still can’t muster the motivation to turn on your oven, then there are so many no-bake desserts to enjoy.
 Skipping the oven time can still yield amazing desserts that are perfect for the season with their cool, creamy flavors and textures.
-From ice cream to cheesecakes to pies and a whole lot more, you’ll find plenty of ways to satisfy your sweet cravings.
+From ice cream to cheesecakes and a whole lot more, you’ll find plenty of ways to satisfy your sweet cravings.

 9. Let your favorite bakery do some of the work